 Leading Transplant Expertise

-De Andrade says the institute will focus on growing other programs that address advanced lung disease and better support community physicians.
+De Andrade says the institute has focused on growing other programs that address advanced lung disease and better supporting community physicians.
 He and Bacchetta are in dialogue with practices across Tennessee and beyond, with the goal of understanding needs and creating seamless avenues for communication and collaboration.

 Supporting Translational Research